-- · Official high school transcript or equivalent. - · Completion of required assessment. - · Current government-issued photo ID. - $\cdot\,\,$ Social Security card or right-to-work documentation.
+- · Official high school or equivalent transcript. - · Completion of required assessment. - · Current government-issued photo ID. - · Social Security card or right-to-work documentation.

 - Maintain a minimum 76% grade-point average and a 93% attendance rate. - Basic keyboarding and computer skills to facilitate learning of software. - · Access to a computer or laptop with internet access. - · Fingerprinting and background check may be required.